Ritesh-git1729/SOC-2025/README.md

 I created four Python modules inside the `src/` folder to modularize the workflow:

 - **`data_fetcher.py`**
-  Uses `yfinance` to fetch historical stock data for a given ticker symbol.
+  Uses `yfinance` to fetch historical stock data for a  ticker symbol.

 - **`analyzer.py`**
   Adds technical indicators like: